-The Husqvarna Battery Box is a “smart,” 8×3-meter, unattended container with 30 electronic lockers that store battery-powered garden care products.
+The Husqvarna Battery Box is a “smart,” 8×3-meter, unattended container with 30 electronic lockers storing battery-powered garden care products.
 Via an iPhone app, homeowners will be able to reserve tools, get instructions, pay, and open the locker to pick up their pre-booked power tool.
-The “box” will be placed at Bromma Blocks, a shopping center located 15 minutes west of Stockholm city.
-Renting a garden care product will cost 350 SEK a day (approximately 35 Euros or 38 USD).
+The “box” was placed at Bromma Blocks, a shopping center located 15 minutes west of Stockholm city.
+Renting a garden care product for a day will cost 350 SEK (approximately 35 Euros or 38 USD).

 Sustainability and innovation put to the test